Mromano06/Spindrift/DEVLOG.md

 - Basic GamePiece struct added with non-functional behaviours
 - Changed file naming convention to have capitols at the start of their names

+### v0.0.3
+- Behaviours surrounding the game piece strcut have been updated
+- Printing, creating, updating, attack functions all created and/or updated
+- Game board struct added, along with function declarations for its behaviours
+- Moving forward the game board is going to need a lot of work